 - Radio to TNC connection.
 This is the final part of the jigsaw, and perhaps the trickiest.
 You will need to look up the pin-out diagram for the VHF port of the your TNC, along with the mic connector diagram for your transceiver.
 With those two diagrams, you should be able to work out which pin on the TNC connects to which pin on the radio’s mic socket and external speaker socket.
 As well as the cable, you’ll need to purchase the appropriate connector for the TNC and the appropriate connector for the radio’s mic input.
 You will need a mono audio connector and cable, too, for the radio’s speaker socket.
 Help is always available, but if you don’t fancy making your own leads, there are sellers on eBay (e.g., this one) who sell transceiver mic leads but can also make custom leads.

 If buying a second hand TNC, be wary of buying one without leads as it may be less likely to work than a complete package.
-From my own experience, there’s more chance of receiving a working TNC if it came from a genuine shack clearance, for example, than an old unit that’s been dragged out of someone’s garage/attic.
+Genuine shack clearances are a good place to look.

 Standard Packet Radio SSIDs